marcosfelipp/PricePrediction/README.md

 # PricePrediction
+Data analysis on B3 stock exchange (BR);
-Predict price in financial market
+Attempt to predict price in financial market.